The Torino-Nice Rally

 The Cause

 The Torino-Nice Rally is run in support of Smart Shelter Foundation.
 Nepal has a special place in my heart and it's where I met the founder of SSF in 2008.
-SSF do unique and vital work building and developing resistant building methods for areas with high earthquake risk and it's an honour that the TNR, its riders and our key sponsor Komoot are able to raise funds for their work.
+SSF do unique and vital work building and developing resistant building methods for areas with high earthquake risk and it's an honour that the TNR, its riders and our key sponsor komoot are able to raise funds for their work.
 TNR patches are available in return for a direct donation to SSF - more info here.

 image gallery